UummProject/uumm-prototype/README.md

 Proposals on project `B` will have to cascade down to project `A`.

 ### Spin-off projects
-Project `B` (spin-off project) is a sub-project of `A`, 'it' does not add value to `A` but its own value is based on the project `A` contributions.
+Project `B` (spin-off project) is a sub-project of `A`, it does not add value to `A` but its own value is based on the project `A` contributions.
 It's pretty much like a fork, so at the time of the spin-off creation, it's identical to its base project.

 For example, project `A` has created a photo-buzz for parties, they've worked on that for 3 months.
 Now they want to make money by renting it for events.
 A spin-off project from `A` will be created (project `B`).
 Renting the buzz requires having a manager and a tech guy to take care of it.
-By spending all day taking care of the buzz they will add value to project 'B' (not `A`, since it won't make  `A` better).
+By spending all day taking care of the buzz they will add value to project `B` (not `A`, since it won't make  `A` better).
 When they get paid for the renting at the end of the weekend, the funds will be distributed based on project `B` shares distribution, wich is based on project `A`.
 Therefore, the manager, the tech guy, and all the contributors from `A` will get paid.

 ### Contributors without voting rights
 These contributors are still credited with their effort, and still get paid if the project gets funded, but wont be able to vote on proposals.
 These makes sense only under certain circumstances.
 - A contributor doesn't want to participate on the governance anymore.
-- A project wants to automatically reward certain endevours.
-"We want that an X amount of our earnings go to Wikileaks".
+- A project wants to automatically reward certain endevours. _"We want that an X amount of our earnings go to Wikileaks"._
-- An spin-off project that wants to be independent, but wants to credit the creators of it's base project.
+- An spin-off project that wants to be independent, but wants to credit the creators of their base project.
 (Not sure about that one)

 ### Whitelisting and transaction fees
 In public projects, in order to avoid spam attacks, new contributors may have to ask to be _whitelisted_ using alternative channels.
 Maybe _blacklisting_ makes sense as well in order to ban existing malicious contributors.

 Another way to prevent spam would be to charge a fee for certain proposals, the fee could be returned if the proposal is accepted.

 ### Proxy voting, and ERC20 tokens
 Not sure if those make sense.
 This will allow a marketplace of shares.
 Looking for opinions.

 ## Spam me!
-Got ideas?
+- Got ideas?
-A better name for the system?
+- A better name for the system?
-Use cases that could be handled?
+- Use cases that could be handled?
-References I should look up?
+- References I should look up?
-Would you like to try it?
-(We'll love some beta-testers) Want to help?
+- Would you like to try it?
+(We'll love some beta-testers)
+- Want to contribute?

 Ping me on Twitter [@xavivives](https://twitter.com/xavivives)  or email me at xavings@gmail.com